Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 She has developed long-term drama and writing programmes with young offenders in prison, ex-offenders and those on parole.

 Having given up the stage to start a family, she now runs the gallery and education programme at the Riverhouse Barn Arts Centre in Walton-on-Thames.
-She is delighted to be in an Upstage radio play.
+She began working with Upstage in some radio plays but more recently played Beata, in Digging the Dirt.

 Darren Partridge